First aid - what is it? - info for kids

-Look and feel if anything is in the mouth and scoop it out with the middle fingers.
+Look and feel if anything is in the mouth and scoop it out with their middle fingers.

 One arm out, the other arm folded to touch the shoulder

-Support the head and lift the knee, keep your knees close to the body of your friend.
-Roll her gently away from you.
-If someone else is there - get her to help by supporting the head.
+Support the head and lift the knee, keep their knees close to the body of your friend.
+Roll her gently away from them.
+If someone else is there - getting her to help by supporting the head.

 This needs to be done very carefully and slowly.